U.S. Presses Meta to Submit AI Models for Review

 What happened

-Reuters reports the Trump administration is pressing Meta to submit its AI models for voluntary review, citing a New York Times report quoting four people familiar with the confidential request.
-The request was made in emails with the company.
-Reuters reports that Meta is the only major U.S. developer that has not agreed to voluntarily share models with the federal government for review.
-Meta's emailed statement: "We share the administration's goal of advancing U.S. leadership on robust and secure frontier AI.
+Reuters reports the Trump administration is pressing Meta to submit its AI models for voluntary review, citing a New York Times report quoting four people familiar with the confidential request, which was made in emails with the company.
+Reuters reports Meta is the only major U.S. developer that has not agreed to voluntarily share models with the federal government for review.
+Meta's emailed statement said: "We share the administration's goal of advancing U.S. leadership on robust and secure frontier AI.
 While we are working through the details, we hope to sign the agreement soon."

 The executive order